FAQs

 Providers may submit a referral form or clients can self-refer.

-Clients who are self-referred should reach out via email to Olivia at assistant@adirondackeap.com to get started.
+Self-referred clients should reach out via email to Assistant@adirondackeap.com to get started.

 We will first ask a few preliminary questions.
 Following that, we will run your insurance to verify your coverage and benefits*.
 Once that’s done, we require intake paperwork to be completed on our patient portal.
-The information is reviewed by the Director and, if we are accepting the client, a therapist will be assigned and an intake session will be scheduled.
+The information is reviewed by the Director and, if we accept the client, a therapist will be assigned and an intake session will be offered.
 Admission is not guaranteed.

 *Insurance Disclaimer: A quote of benefits and/or authorization does not guarantee payment or verify eligibility.
 Payment of benefits are subject to all terms, conditions, limitations, and exclusions of the member’s contract at the time of service.
 Any and all services not covered by an individual’s insurance are required to be paid by the individual to whom services are rendered.
 We highly recommend that individuals reach out to their insurance company to independently verify their coverage for outpatient mental health therapy in a provider’s office.